appinha/advent_of_code-framework/README.md

 ## 📑 Contents

-* `Makefile` - used for running the solver script for a given day.
+* `Makefile` - used for duplicating the day template folder and running the solver script for a given day.

 ### 📂 day_template